home shows works texts misc

 Untitled 1990, 244x366cm, National Gallery of Canada

 NOTE: The first three reproductions above were produced by the National Gallery.
 They have eleven Bloore works.
 Such extremely high quality photography is no small achievement and they are to be thanked and commended.
-The last photo was taken by Eberhart Otto for the catalog of the touring exhibition Not Without Design.
+The last photo was taken by Eberhart Otto for the catalog of the touring exhibition Not Without Design which was curated by Terrence Heath.
+Heath's catalog essay from that show is here.
+A brief introduction by him follows below.

 ← wyers retrospective '89 texts / introduction knapik interview '91 →